frob/frob.github.com/content/posts/2015-09-10-add-some-style-to-your-javascript-log.md

 ---
 title: Add Some Style to Your JavaScript Log
 date: "2015-09-10"
-description: Style can be passes as a parameter to the console.log function.
+description: Style can be passed as a parameter to the console.log function.
 slug: add-some-style-to-your-javascript-log
 tags:
     - frontpage